rsdoiel/antenna/archives/2025/planet_2025.18.md

 ---

-## Inaugural Mass of Pope Leo XIV to be held on May 18
+## Inauguration Mass of Pope Leo XIV to be held on May 18

 date: 2025-05-09, from: Vatican News

-                    <p>The Holy See announces the upcoming schedule for the newly elected Pontiff, including the Mass to begin his pontificate.</p>
+                    <p>The Holy See announces the upcoming schedule for the newly elected Pope Leo XIV, including the Mass of Inauguration to officially begin his pontificate.</p>
                     <p><a href="https://www.vaticannews.va/en/pope/news/2025-05/inaugural-mass-of-pope-leo-xiv-to-be-held-on-may-18.html">Read all</a></p>
                     <p>&nbsp;</p>